Manson Guitar Works: Matt Bellamy

-MIDI integration is the next phase of Manson and Bellamy's innovation with the instrument, first seen in the guitar dubbed the "Manson 007" in 2001, which Bellamy still uses in studio recordings.

 After the formation of the Beatles tribute the Jaded Hearts Club, Bellamy purchased a Höfner bass.
 By the time the group extended their repertoire and released the singles from the debut cover album, Bellamy had acquired a custom Manson violin bass with integrated LEDs.
 Bellamy's signature models have also been manufactured by Cort, first as the MBC model and now as the MBM.

-The newly dubbed "Verona Sky" - an S-type guitar - debuted on the Will of the People tour and is used in the performance of the song Verona.
+The Verona Sky guitar debuted on the Will of the People tour and is used for performances of the song "Verona".